-Use the exposure index (EI) numbers below with light meters or cameras marked for ISO or ASA speeds or exposure indexes.
+Use the exposure index numbers below with cameras or light meters marked for ISO or ASA speed or exposure indexes.
 Do not change the film-speed setting when metering through a filter.
-Metering through filters may affect light meter accuracy; see your meter or camera manual for specific information.
+Metering through filters may affect meter accuracy; see your meter or camera manual for specific information.
 For critical work, make a series of test exposures.